FulongLi/SpiritConnectTec.github.io/products/index.md

         <h2>From Physical to Digital</h2>
         <p class="lead">
           Our products form a complete ecosystem for consciousness preservation.
-Start with the Cabin SC1 to transfer your consciousness, use the 3D Projector to visualize your digital self, and enter Another World to begin your journey in the digital realm.
+Start with the Cabin SC1 to transfer your consciousness, use the Consciousness Projector to visualize your digital self, and enter Another World to begin your journey in the digital realm.
         </p>
         <div class="case-study-actions">
           <a href="{{ '/products/cabin-sc1/' | relative_url }}" class="btn btn-primary">Explore Cabin SC1</a>
-          <a href="{{ '/products/3d-projector/' | relative_url }}" class="btn btn-ghost">Learn About 3D Projector</a>
+          <a href="{{ '/products/consciousness-projector/' | relative_url }}" class="btn btn-ghost">Learn About Consciousness Projector</a>
         </div>
       </div>
       <div class="case-study-visual">